Dexim XPowerSkin Cattery Case full review

 The Dexim XPowerSkin is a battery case for the iPhone 5 and iPhone 5s that’s inexpensive and offers a full recharge when your iPhone’s battery runs out.
 See more battery case reviews.

 The benefits of having an extra battery in your phone case include a full charge when your iPhone’s internal battery runs dry plus protection from the usual knocks and bumps.
-See: Choosing the best battery case for iPhone 5 and 5s.

 The Dexim XPowerSkin battery case joins the gang of charger cases from the likes of Mophie, Phonesuit and Powerskin.
 At £70 it’s at the less-expensive end of the category, although we’ve seen the similarly named Powerskin Battery Case on sale online for less.